peridyno/peridyno/README.md

 ### Installation:

 Aside from those optional, other libraries are integrated inside the project to simplify the installation.
-Use the following git command to down the project as well as other dependences.
+Use the following git command to download the project as well as other dependences.

 ```
 git clone --recursive https://github.com/peridyno/peridyno.git